black-sat/black/README.md

 dependencies as follows:

 ```
+$ xcode-select --install # make sure you have Apple Command Line Developer Tools
 $ brew install cmake gmp
 ```

+If the first command shows a dialog window, make sure to click on *Install*, not on *Get Xcode*

 ### Compilation
 1. Clone the repository.
 Clone it recursively, to get all the submodules, and